GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Research Compare and Contrast Worksheets

 After students work with visual aids, passages, and writing, they are ready to push their thinking even further!
-Now, they can research two objects, animals, or items, and then compare and contrast.
-By having the research element, it is okay if they are not sure of a certain item!
+Now, they can research two objects, animals, or items, and then compare and contrast them.
+With the research element, it is okay if they are not sure about a certain item!
 Therefore, students will see how valuable research is.
 If students are working above grade level, they may even skip the visual start or the reading passages.
-Instead, they can spend more time researching to read and learn about different items.
+Instead, they can spend more time researching, reading, and learning about different items.
 Thankfully, the same resource in the previous two suggestions even includes research guides!

 compare and contrast